MHRasmy/simple_shell/README.md

 # Simple Shell Project

 This is a simple UNIX command interpreter that can execute commands both interactively and from a file.
-This project was created as part of a programming assignment for the Holberton School's curriculum.

 ## Installation